bit-by-bits/DYP-RIMS/README.md

 ## DYP-RIMS-Portal

-Client side code for the portal, using NextJS
+Client side code for the portal.<br>
+Written in SCSS and NextJS.